Ouxsoft/LHTML/docs/README.md

 ## Language

 LHTML5 documents MUST consist of tree elements containing attributes and inner text.
-The language when implemented SHOULD be considerate of the stakeholders roles and inner communication.
+The language when implemented SHOULD be considerate of the project's stakeholders roles and inner communication requirements.
 These stakeholder MAY include any of the following:

  + Backend developer;
  + Template designers;